-PROJECT: SWEDISH WATER HOUSEConcluded platforms
+PROJECT: SWEDISH WATER HOUSEConcluded groups

-Know more Resilient Landscapes
+Know more about Resilient Landscapes

 The finance sector can play a crucial role pushing for improved water management, not least through what economic activities they choose to invest in.